-The Fiscal Year 2022-23 Funding Plan for Clean Transportation Incentives, which CARB is currently developing, includes a proposal to provide additional funding for zero-emission refusetrucks.
+The Fiscal Year 2022-23 Funding Plan for Clean Transportation Incentivesprovides additional funding for zero-emission refusetrucks.
 Refuse trucks are present in all communities statewide, but their impacts are felt particularly strongly by disproportionately impacted communitiesthat are located near waste transfer stations andare burdened by multiple pollution sources.
 There are at least 12 battery electric refuse truck models availablefor incentives through HVIP.
-To learn more about the draft 2022-2023 Funding Plan, see the Funding Plan webpage.
+To learn more about the 2022-2023 Funding Plan, see the Funding Plan webpage.

 In addition to California’s funding programs, the federal Inflation Reduction Act of 2022 provides complementary and substantial new funding for zero-emission trucks and related infrastructure.
 The federal Infrastructure Investment and Jobs Act of 2021 provides $550 billion in new infrastructure investments, including for roads, bridges, public transit, water infrastructure, resilience, and broadband.
 For more information about CARB’s or federal funding opportunities, visit CARB Incentive Programs, the U.S. Department of Energy’s Alternative Fuels Data Center, the federal Inflation Reduction Act's energy and infrastructure provisions, and the Federal Highway Administration webpage on implementation of the Infrastructure Investment and Jobs Act.

 Technical and financial assistance for infrastructure is also available through several programs.
-The California Public Utilities Commission has approved $690 million to support heavy-duty charging and hydrogen fueling infrastructure installation pursuant to Senate Bill 350.
-The California Energy Commission is also working to accelerate medium- and heavy-duty vehicle infrastructure for both charging and hydrogen refueling, and will invest $2.4 billion from the current State budget in infrastructure that will serve light-, medium-, and heavy-duty infrastructure.
+The California Public Utilities Commission has approved $1.054 billion to support medium- and heavy-duty charging installation pursuant to Senate Bill 350.
+In addition to this funding, investor-owned utilities are authorized to make investments in utility-side infrastructure upgrades to support transportation electrification pursuant to Assembly Bill 841.
+The California Energy Commission is also working to accelerate medium- and heavy-duty vehicle infrastructure for both charging and hydrogen refueling, and will invest $2.69 billion from the current State budget in infrastructure that will serve light-, medium-, and heavy-duty infrastructure.
 The recently launched EnergIIZE program provides energy infrastructure incentives for commercial vehicle fleets.